kyoz/neovim/README.md

 View [asciinema version](https://asciinema.org/a/UvMbGX98KPuJBpnTu8gOQREch) (without nerd font it look not too good)

-Currently i'm using coc-nvim.
+Currently i'm using [coc.nvim](https://github.com/neoclide/coc.nvim).
 But there's also a version using [ncm2](https://github.com/ncm2/ncm2), you can [try it here](https://github.com/kyoz/neovim/tree/ncm2).

 ## Table of contents